vietfood/cs4all-vn/inference.md

 = \frac{1.97E+14}{8.20E+11} \implies B \geq 240 = B_{\text{crit}}
 \end{align*}$$

-<p markdown=1 class="takeaway">**Takeaway:** To be compute-bound on any matrix multiplication, our total token batch size must be greater than $B_\text{crit}$, which depends on the hardware and quantization.
+<p markdown=1 class="takeaway">**Takeaway:** to be compute-bound on any matrix multiplication, our total token batch size must be greater than $B_\text{crit}$, which depends on the hardware and quantization.
 For bf16 activations on TPU v5e, this is 240 tokens.
 This applies to any simple matmul in our Transformer (e.g. the MLP block or the attention projections).</p>

 During training, we'll have a high intensity during all our matrix multiplications because we reuse the same weights over a very large batch. **That high arithmetic intensity carries over to prefill, since user prompts are typically hundreds if not thousands of tokens long.** As we saw before, the hardware arithmetic intensity of a TPUv5e is 240, so if a sequence longer than 240 tokens is fed into a dense model running on this hardware at bf16, we would expect to be compute-bound and all is well.
 Prompts shorter than this can technically be batched together to achieve higher utilization, but this is typically not necessary.